shaggyfeng/obsidian-Golden-Topaz-theme/README.md

 ## Change log
 - 2021-05-28
 	- Improved highlight colours for tables.
-Now Users can see what read highlights on tables.
+Now Users can read highlights on tables better.
 - 2021-05-25
 	- Improved all 13 core coding syntax colours
 	- Improved some tag colours